patibachleda/command_line_zombie_survival/README.md

 ### Objective
 #### This project was completed as the final to Data Structures and Algorithms class and specifically focused on path finding algorithms.

 ### This repository provides essentials for this program such as the grid layout.
-To run,
+To run, using a gcc compiler:
+hw6